 With good organisation, a lot of things are possible.
 Budget is always a matter of priorities.
-In my case, I decided, years ago, travelling was my priority.
+In my case, I decided, 10 years ago, travels and scuba diving were my priority.
 Based on this, I started to realise there were many things that were not essential to me and by giving them up, I could afford my wanderlust.

-In Europe, we get 5 week paid holidays: of course, this is a great help.
+In Europe, we get 5 weeks paid holidays.
+I’m not going to lie, we are lucky from this point of view.
 Associated with a couple of bank holidays, you can go somewhere far for long enough.
 We are also lucky to have many exciting destinations that are just a short flight away.
 Italy, Spain, and even Iceland are places I could enjoy on a getaway as short as a long weekend of 3 days.
-Nevertheless, if you go far away, it is better to spend a longer time there.
+Nevertheless, if you go far away, it is better to spend a long time there.
 It will be cheaper than several short-haul flights during the year, and you can enjoy in many exotic destinations more affordable standard of living.

 Have you already asked yourself how important is your craving for travelling?
 What would you able to give up for it?
 For example, if you live in a city, do you need a car?
 Do you need to buy new clothes every weekend?
 Do you need this huge flat screen in your living room?
 What I’m trying to point out is by having a more frugal lifestyle, you can make space in your budget to do what matters the most to you.